freeletics/khonshu/navigator/README.md

 Instead of being a simple `Boolean` for granted/denied it is an enum with `GRANTED`, `DENIED` and `DENIED_PERMANENTLY`.
 After it receives the result from the contract, the library will internally use `Activity.shouldShowRequestPermissionRationale(permission)` to figure out if a denial was a permanent, meaning the user won't be asked again, or not.
-This is ususally not easily possible since it requires a reference to an `Activity`.
+This is usually not easily possible since it requires a reference to an `Activity`.

 An example usage can look like this: